Hells Angels MC criminal allegations and incidents in the United States: North Carolina

+The Omaha, Nebraska chapter of the Hells Angels granted a charter to the Storm Troopers biker gang of Durham, which became North Carolina's first Hells Angels chapter on July 24, 1973.
+This was then followed by the "patch over" of the Tar Hell Stompers to form the Charlotte chapter, which was chartered on October 19, 1978.
+The Original Jokers in Winston-Salem joined the Hells Angels in 1979, after the "patch over" of the Tribulators from Charleston, South Carolina.

-North Carolina's first Hells Angels chapter was founded in Durham on July 24, 1973.
-This was then followed by the Charlotte chapter, which was chartered on October 19, 1978, and was formed by Michael Franklin "Thunder" Finazzo – a member of the Hells Angels' elite "Filthy Few" from Omaha, Nebraska – and others.
-Charlotte was home to numerous motorcycle gangs at the time, including the Outlaws, but under Finazzo's leadership, the Hells Angels were able to take control of much of the city's criminal rackets and operated drug, prostitution and motorcycle theft rings throughout the state.
+The Charlotte chapter was formed by Michael Franklin "Thunder" Finazzo – a member of the Omaha chapter and one of the Hells Angels' elite "Filthy Few" – and others.
+Charlotte was home to numerous motorcycle gangs at the time, including the Outlaws, but under Finazzo's leadership, the Hells Angels were able to take control of much of the city's criminal rackets, and operated drug, prostitution and motorcycle theft rings throughout the state.

 During the Hells Angels' international rally held at a private campground on Kerr Lake on July 4, 1981, journalists covering the event for The Charlotte Observer were assaulted by Hells Angels members.
 Staff reporters Robin Clark and Tex O'Neill were punched and photographer Mark Sluder was forced to turn over his film at knifepoint.
 The attack was stopped when O'Neill alerted FBI agents who were also observing the rally.

 Michael Finazzo and his lieutenant Tyler Duris "Yank" Frndak were found shot dead and stuffed in the trunk of an Oldsmobile 88 in Randolph County on September 26, 1981.
 At the time, Finazzo was considered by police to be among the ten most powerful members of the club.
 Although the murders remain unsolved, police believe that the killings were related to a feud with the Outlaws or a power struggle within the Hells Angels.
 Club members from across the United States, as well as Canada, Denmark, England and the Netherlands, attended the burials of both men, which took place in Marshville on October 1, 1981.

 Finazzo's successor as chapter president, Fred Martin Scarnechia, and another Hells Angel, Thomas Lee Campbell, pistol-whipped undercover DEA agent John Landrum amidst a scuffle during a drug deal sting operation, in which Scarnechia was also stabbed, at Scarnechia's home in Fort Mill, South Carolina on July 27, 1982.
 Authorities then obtained warrants to search a storage unit in nearby Rock Hill, South Carolina, where they uncovered a booby-trapped stockpile of weapons consisting of C-4 explosive, grenades, ammunition and two fully-automatic submachine guns equipped with silencers.
 The ATF was called in to investigate the seizure, and an explosive ordnance disposal unit from the Fort Jackson Army base was required to disarm the trap.
 Scarnechia and Campbell were sentenced to five years in prison for assaulting the federal agent on January 6, 1983.

 The Charlotte chapter was at one point the Hells Angels' largest on the east coast, with approximately a dozen members and numerous associates, but was disbanded after its position became precarious following the murders of Finazzo and Frndak, and the imprisonment of Scarnechia.
 The chapter clubhouse, known as "the Bunker", was burned down in a suspected arson attack on August 12, 1985.
 Investigators believe that the Hells Angels themselves destroyed the property before their departure.